Justice Department launches review of law enforcement's response in Uvalde

 The goal of the review is to provide an independent account of law enforcement actions and responses during the shooting that killed 19 students and two teachers.
 It is not a criminal probe and will not result in any penalties for police in Uvalde.

-"Nothing can undo the pain that has been inflicted on the loved ones of the victims, the survivors and the entire community of Uvalde," Attorney General Merrick Garland said.
+"Nothing can undo the pain that has been inflicted on the loved ones of the victims, the survivors and the entire community of Uvalde," Garland said.
 "But the Justice Department can and will use its expertise and independence to assess what happened and provide guidance moving forward."

 Since the May 24 shooting, locals in Uvalde and people around the country have criticized law enforcement's response, which many cast as too slow.